 I zest two of the oranges with a microplane zester to get very fine pieces of zest.
 You will add the zest from one orange into the meat marinade and the other into the sauce.
 For the third orange, I like to have larger strips so I use a zester with channel knife.
 Depending on the thickness of the citrus skin, I will either use the top of this zester or the channel knife to make thicker strips about 2" long.

 Pro Tip: Be sure to only zest the orange part of the skin and not the white (pith) of the orange.
 The pith is very bitter and will alter the taste of your dish.

 Pre-heat the Ninja Foodi on Air Crisp at 400° F, with the fry basket that came with the Ninja Foodi.
 You want both the basket and the Foodi to be hot when you add the beef so it starts to cook immediately.

-Make the marinade by combining 2 Tbsp sesame oil, 1 tsp salt, 1 Tablespoon of red pepper paste, and the zest from one orange.
+Make the marinade by combining 2 tablespoon sesame oil, 1 teaspoon salt, 1 Tablespoon of red pepper paste, and the zest from one orange.
 Combine marinade with beef strips in plastic baggy.
 Marinate beef for about 15 minutes.
 If you are going to make this recipe right away, leave the beef on the counter top to come to room temp.